VISAB-ORG/Documentation/docfx_project/index.md

 ### Welcome to the VISAB online documentation powered by [DocFX!](https://dotnet.github.io/docfx/)

-VISAB stands for **VIS**ualizing **A**gent **Behaviour** and can be bestly described as a tool that is capable of communicating with games to extract game information und illustrate it for AI developers to have a perfectly tailored insight of the bot implementation's behaviour with perfectly tailored views for each specific game.
+VISAB stands for **VIS**ualizing **A**gent **Behaviour** and can be bestly described as a tool that is capable of communicating with games to extract game information und illustrate it for AI developers to have a deeper insight into the bot implementation's behaviour with perfectly tailored views for each specific game.
 To cover the full stack of required use cases VISAB comprises a toolset which contains the following:

 - VISAB: A standalone maven-powered Java application, usable on Windows, Mac and Linux that provides a variety of features for AI behaviour debugging.